Easy Halloween Recipes

 Healthy Pumpkins and Ghosts

 A healthy, easy alternative option comes from the I Heart Nap Time blog.
 First, for the pumpkin treats, peal a couple of mini tangerines or clementines.
 Then, stick a small piece of celery in the center for the steam!
 Second, for the banana ghosts, simply cut a couple of bananas in half.
 Then, for the eyes, apply small chocolate chips!
 Delicious and simple!
+You can also set up your favorite vegetables to resemble a pumpkin like the image above!

 Choose Luxury Amenities at The EncoreThe Encore offers pristine apartments with the finest amenities and services.
 Contact us today for a showing.